 When my wife showed me a video on her phone the morning of my inaugural Wi-Free Workday, I didn’t toss it in the toilet and expound on the toxic compounds entering her brain.
 When my five-year-old son ate his breakfast while watching Netflix, I didn’t cancel my account and demand that he go out and make something of his life.
 Hell, I didn’t even remove the Fitbit from my wrist (though I am considering it next time).

-I’m just trying to live less digitally dependendent for a day.
+I’m just trying to unplug from technology and live less digitally dependent for a day.

 In place of a keyboard, I’m using a pen.
 In lieu of a screen, I’m looking at paper.
 Instead of immediate notifications and instant reactions, I’m making myself and others wait 24 hours for a response.